DevlinHamill/cs460GroupProject/readme.txt

 The final report contains the testing associated with this project as well.

-The screenshots zip contains a bunch of screen shots from the application testing.
+The screenshots zip contains a bunch of screenshots from the application testing.